Buggin’ Out

 “What’s on my face?”

 “Could you please get it off?”
-I was too scared to touch it, in case it suddenly sprouted fangs and went for my jugular.
-She waved at my face a little, shoo-ing it and it immediately back-flipped off my nose and fluttered back into the night.
+I didn’t want to touch it; too scared it might suddenly sprout fangs and lunge for my jugular.
+She waved at my face and it back-flipped off my nose and fluttered back into the night.

 The hostel owner looked at me appraisingly.
 “Well done.
 Most people would have run around the dining hall screaming if that had happened to them.”
-I figured that there was no point in bringing up the fact that I had been that exact person only a few days prior, and took the compliment with a little smile.
+I figured that there was no point in bringing up the fact that that had been precisely what I’d done only a few days prior, and took the compliment with a little smile.

 And then, trying to be humble, I said: “It was just a bug.
 No need to be a wimp.”
 And yeah, I said the word wimp.